 Office Location: Steffee Hall B115

 My research interests are mainly in aquatic ecology.
-I am particularly interested in aquatic invertebrates, their functional roles in stream and wetland ecosystems, and their interactions with vertebrate predators such as salamander & fish.
-I’m also interested in using fish as indicators or stream health in NW PA.
+I am particularly interested in aquatic invertebrates, their functional roles in stream and wetland ecosystems, and their interactions with vertebrate predators such as salamander and fish.
+I’m also interested in using fish as indicators of stream health in NW PA.
 Projects often involve field studies in the fall and follow-up lab experiments and data analysis during winter.
-Topics that my students and I have been working on in recent years for which there are opportunities for ongoing studies by comp students include:
+Topics that my students and I have been working on in recent years for which there are opportunities for ongoing studies by comp students include

-- using fish and invertebrate communities to assess the ecological health of stream.
+1) using fish and invertebrate communities to assess the ecological health of stream

 Abstracts of other senior projects that I have advised in recent years can be found at https://sites.google.com/a/allegheny.edu/scott-wissinger/senior-projects